CS2103JAN2017-W13-B2/main/docs/DeveloperGuide.md

 ### 5.1.
 Build Automation

-See [UsingGradle.md](UsingGradle.md) to learn how to use Gradle for build automation.
+See [UsingGradle.md](UsingGradle.md) to learn how you can use Gradle for build automation.

 ### 5.2.
 Continuous Integration